CRVS Cash-Secured Put Strategy

 CRVS (Corvus Pharmaceuticals, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Corvus Pharmaceuticals, Inc., a clinical stage biopharmaceutical company, focuses on the development and commercialization of immuno-oncology therapies.
-Its lead product candidate is Mupadolimab (CPI-006), an anti-CD73 monoclonal antibody, which is in Phase Ib/II clinical trial for non-small cell lung cancer and head and neck cancers.
-The company also develops CPI-818, a covalent inhibitor of ITK, which is in Phase I/Ib clinical trial to treat patients with various malignant T-cell lymphomas, as well as designed to inhibit the proliferation of certain malignant T-cells; and Ciforadenant (CPI-444), an oral, small molecule antagonist of the A2A receptor that is in Phase II clinical trial for patients with either advanced or refractory renal cell cancer.
-Its preclinical stage products include CPI-182, an antibody designed to block inflammation and myeloid suppression; and CPI-935, an adenosine A2B receptor antagonist to prevent fibrosis.
-Corvus Pharmaceuticals, Inc. has a strategic collaboration with Angel Pharmaceuticals for the development its pipeline of targeted investigational medicines.
-The company was incorporated in 2014 and is based in Burlingame, California.
+Corvus Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical firm specializing in the development and commercialization of immuno-oncology therapies.
+Their leading investigational compound, Mupadolimab (CPI-006), an anti-CD73 monoclonal antibody, is currently progressing through Phase Ib/II clinical trials for the treatment of non-small cell lung cancer and head and neck cancers.
+Another promising candidate, CPI-818, functions as a covalent ITK inhibitor.
+This therapy is undergoing Phase I/Ib clinical evaluation for patients battling various malignant T-cell lymphomas, aiming to impede the proliferation of specific malignant T-cells.
+Additionally, Ciforadenant (CPI-444), an oral, small molecule antagonist of the A2A receptor, is in Phase II clinical trials for individuals diagnosed with either advanced or refractory renal cell carcinoma.
+Beyond these clinical-stage assets, Corvus maintains a preclinical portfolio including CPI-182, an antibody designed to block inflammation and myeloid suppression, and CPI-935, an adenosine A2B receptor antagonist intended to prevent fibrosis.

 What is a cash-secured put on CRVS?